 Root canals get an unfair rap.
-When people mention “scary dental procedures”, root canals is one of the most mentioned items, but the dental industry has changed a lot over the last few decades and root canals aren’t deserving of this dubious title.
-Root canals allow us to save teeth that would otherwise need to be extracted, so that they can continue to add value to your oral health.
-There are surgically accomplished root canals as well as non-surgical root canals and generally when people refer to root canals they are speaking of the latter.
+When people mention “scary dental procedures”, root canals are one of the most mentioned items, but the dental industry has changed a lot over the last few decades and root canals aren’t deserving of this dubious title.
+Root canals allow us to save teeth that would otherwise need to be extracted so that they can continue to add value to your oral health.
+There are surgically accomplished root canals as well as non-surgical root canals and generally, when people refer to root canals they are speaking of the latter.

 What a Root Canal Does